D.C. voting guide: What you need to know about early voting, mail-in ballots

 Although the Postal Service has coordinated vote-by-mail programs with some Western states for years, an unprecedented number of voters are eligible to cast a ballot this way in November, in part because states want to limit in-person voting to avoid the spread of the coronavirus.
 The Postal Service warned all but four states that they have deadlines that could disenfranchise voters.
 At the same time, operational changes implemented over the past few months have slowed delivery by as much as a week in some places, fueling widespread fears that ballots could be delivered too late to count in November.

 Congress intends to address the matter, and Postmaster General Louis DeJoy has said he will suspend, but not necessarily reverse, the heavily criticized cost-cutting measures.
-It’s not clear when the delivery slowdowns will end.
+It is not clear when the delivery slowdowns will end.

 What has President Trump been saying about mail-in voting, and how are local officials responding?

-President Trump has predicted, without evidence, that mail-in balloting will be laden with fraud.
+President Trump has claimed, without evidence, that mail-in balloting will be laden with fraud.
 Local officials note that very few examples of fraud have been connected to absentee ballots in previous elections.
-A recent Washington Post analysis of data collected by three vote-by-mail states with help from the nonprofit Electronic Registration Information Center (ERIC) found that officials identified just 372 possible cases of double voting or voting on behalf of deceased people out of about 14.6 million votes cast by mail in the 2016 and 2018 general elections, or 0.0025 percent.
+A recent Washington Post analysis of data collected by three vote-by-mail states with help from the nonprofit Electronic Registration Information Center found that officials identified just 372 possible cases of double voting or voting on behalf of deceased people out of about 14.6 million votes cast by mail in the 2016 and 2018 general elections.